 Once the site is stabilized, routine monthly and annual inspections are the responsibility of the BMP owner.
 The BMP owner shall be financially responsible for any maintenance or repairs required by the City and/or its representatives during the City's inspections.
 The BMP owner will maintain all inspection records and, upon the request of the City, provide copies in an organized fashion, within 48 hours upon request.

+REFERENCES

-- 1. Indiana Storm Water Quality Manual October 2007 - 2.
-City of Franklin Subdivision Control Ordinance July 2013 - 3.
-City of Franklin Stormwater Management Ordinance August 2011
+1. Indiana Storm Water Quality Manual - October 2007

+2. City of Franklin Subdivision Control Ordinance - July 2013

 APPENDIX A

 WET DETENTION POND